Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 ### 2. Toggle Task Completion - CRITICAL

-**Description**: Users can mark tasks as complete/incomplete
+**Description**: Users can mark tasks complete/incomplete

 **Acceptance Criteria**:

-- [ ] Checkbox or click to toggle
+- [ ] Checkbox to toggle

 - [ ] Visual indicator for completed tasks (strikethrough)

-- [ ] Completion status persists in local state
+- [ ] Completion status persists

 **Technical Notes**:

-- Use checkbox or clickable element
+- Use checkbox element

-- Add line-through style for completed tasks
+- Add line-through style for completed

 - Gray out completed task text